 You will be in communication with your trustee for at least nine months and potentially up to five years depending on what avenue of debt relief you pursue.
 You’ll be seeing a lot of each other and will need to communicate well during that time, so find someone that you can see yourself working with over a period of time.
 IF you’re not sure that you’re getting the best advice, then don’t hesitate to get a second opinion.

-Questions to Ask Bankruptcy Trustees
+Questions to Ask a Licensed Insolvency Trustee

 You probably have a lot of questions about what to expect when filing for bankruptcy or a consumer proposal in Ontario.
 As a way to collect your thoughts and make sure no question is forgotten, set aside a few moments before your first meeting with your trustee to write down all the questions you have about your finances.